HarkjinDev/Security/AWS_Serverless_RESTAPI/readme.md

 # AWS Serverless RestAPI (API Gateway + Lambda with python + DynamoDB)

 ## Purpose
-To get the notice for mobile game when a user enter the game.
+To get the notice for mobile game when the user enter the game.

 ## AWS Structure
 - API Gateway